[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Back in the summer, when we were deep into 'blockbuster season', I remember leaving my local Odeon and telling my usual cinema-buddies (my fiancé Edward Harvey and my regular collaborator Tommy Draper) that I was going to struggle to make a top ten list this year.
 Well, flash forward six months to me writing this blog post now, and I can honestly say that I was very, very wrong.
-2025 was such a strong year for films that some fantastic awards season-favourites, like The Brutalist, Conclave, and A Complete Unknown almost didn't make it into my top 15!
+2025 was such a strong year for films that some awards season-favourites, like The Brutalist, Conclave, and A Complete Unknown almost didn't make it into my top 15!

 I went to the cinema a LOT this year, and there were a few good titles I saw on streaming which I want to give a shout-out to as well, so let's dive straight into my mini reviews...